 Once again, it would be a mistake to think that this is the best possible process to adopt in every project, and that is the reason why we review and adapt it to suit our needs when necessary.
 That's what led us to move from Waterfall to Agile in the first place, and if needed, further improvements will be made.
 However, it is never a question of creating universal solutions, as such a concept will never exist in software development.

-It's clear as water, Waterfall is not dead, and Agile is not the best pick per se.
+It's crystal clear that Waterfall is not dead, and Agile is not the best pick perse.
 That's the easier way to look at it and the most dangerous way of handling software development.
 It all comes down to your specific needs and the best way to meet the desired ends.
 Any further discussion about it creates unnecessary noise.

 What has been happening over the last few years is that being Agile is seen as a perk.
 A notable characteristic that a business can get associated with that instantly proves its quality.
 It is neither everyone is Agile, nor no one knows what Agile is.
 Still, all the commotion makes it harder for anyone to truly understand what methodologies like Waterfall and Agile are all about.